DataCanvasIO/HyperTS/docs/en_US/source/contents/0800_release_note.rst

 Details of the HypertTS update are as follows:

-Here is the English translation of the release note:

 - Adapted to TensorFlow versions `2.11.0` and above.

 - Fixed the issue of unstable random seed in NAS mode.